antoniogioiacom/wire/README.md

 ### what is wire

-wire is a bash script that attempts to keep a wireless connection always up and running, useful in situations where internet connection is really unstable and unreliable and you want to be sure the connection is continuously tested and restored if something goes wrong.
+wire is a bash script that can automatically restore a wireless internet connection if something goes wrong and never stops to check connectivity until you stop it. connection activity can be saved on log file.

 it's based on `ip`, `iw`, `wpasupplicant`, `ifconfig`, `dhclient`, `ping` and `rfkill`, all available by default on most linux ditributions.